Everfade/Effects-of-Image-Resolution-on-Accuracy-and-Robustness-in-CNNs-and-Smoothed-Classifiers/README.md

 # Effects of Image Resolution on Accuracy and Robustness in CNNs and Smoothed Classifiers in MNIST
-Report for Scientfic Writing Class
+Report for BA.
+Scientfic Writing Class